 We start with these charming and eccentric Great Depression era silkscreen posters.
 Created by artists working in the Work Projects Administration between 1936 and 1943, most of these posters wouldn’t feel out of place in a library today.

 The Work Projects Administration (WPA), one of Franklin D. Roosevelt’s pioneering and controversial New Deal programs, employed thousands of artists from to create art which promoted community services.
-Over 900 of these iconic posters created by the WPA have been digitized into an easy to search digital collection by the Library of Congress.
+Over 900 of these iconic posters created by the WPA have been digitized into an easy to search digital collection by the Library of Congress (via Fox at dh support).
 Whether you are an art aficionado, a lover of 20th century American history, or just interested in great design, this collection of high-contrast, vibrantly colored posters are a great contrast to the typical images we associate with The Great Depression.

 Take a look at some more of our favorites, or find your own at WPA Posters Digital Collection at the Library of Congress.